 As a breastfeeding mom, there are things you shouldn’t do, take or apply on your skin – especially using retinol while breastfeeding.

-The challenges that comes with breastfeeding or pregnancy can be overwhelming and may not give you the needed time to take care of yourself.
+Breastfeeding and pregnancy can be overwhelming, they come with challenges that may not give you the needed time to take care of yourself.
 But, using retinol while breastfeeding isn’t the best idea either.

 Can Breastfeeding Moms Use Topical Retinol?